Sales Tax at Special Events FAQs

 Yes, you must collect sales tax if you are selling retail to the public.
 Any person or company that is selling goods to a final consumer is required to collect and remit Missouri sales tax.
 It is your responsibility to ensure that you are collecting the correct tax rate.

-If you or your spouse are at least 65 years of age and the income from the sales of handicraft items does not constitute more than 50% or your annual income, you may complete and display an Exemption Certificate for Sales of Handicraft Items (Form 2478).
+You may be exempt from collecting sales tax if you or your spouse is at least 65 years of age and the income from the sales of handicraft items does not constitute more than 50% or your annual income.
+If you meet these qualifications, pay tax on your purchase, complete and display an Exemption Certificate for Sales of Handicraft Items (Form 2478).
 Contact (573) 751-5860 or [email protected] for further information.

 Yes, you must obtain a Missouri sales tax license.

 No. Sales tax must be reported and paid using your regular sales tax return for your Missouri sales tax identification number.

 You will file and pay on the preprinted reporting forms that are mailed to you by the Department.
 If you are unable to locate this form, you may obtain a blank Form 53-1 from our website or call (800) 877- 6881.
 If the location of the special event is not listed on your 53-1 reporting form, you may add the location and indicate "special event" along with the tax jurisdiction (city and/or county) of the special event.

 - If products were sold at the event, give the breakdown for each city or county to allow the Department to distribute to the city or county their portion of the sales tax.